Walking is one of the best ways to explore the island's stunning coastline and countryside.

 Guided walks in Guernsey offer an insight into the island that you may miss if you choose to go it alone.
-Guernsey's accredited guides are all passionate about the island and its history.
+The Bailiwick of Guernsey Guild of Accredited Guides are all passionate about the island and its history.
 They have a wealth of knowledge and are never happier than when they are sharing it with walkers.

 Guides unveil the secrets and nooks and crannies that make Guernsey so special.

 Guernsey has been the home of famous writers and painters, including Victor Hugo and Renoir and clues remain all around the island that give us an indication of the island's rich and fascinating history - from Neolithic times, through to the Occupation right up to the 21st Century.

 The island's temperate climate and variety of habitat makes it an ideal place for many species of bird to nest or visit.
 There are RSPB walks throughout the spring and summer that will take you to the best places to observe them.